Around the World in 80 Days (1956 film): Cast

-More than 40 famous performers make brief cameo appearances, including Marlene Dietrich, Ronald Colman, Noël Coward, Buster Keaton, George Raft, Cesar Romero, and Frank Sinatra.
+More than 40 famous performers make brief cameo appearances, including John Gielgud, Charles Boyer, Marlene Dietrich, Ronald Colman, Cedric Hardwicke, Peter Lorre, Charles Coburn, Noël Coward, Buster Keaton, George Raft, Cesar Romero, Red Skelton and Frank Sinatra.
 The film was significant as the first of the so-called Hollywood "make work" films, employing dozens of film personalities.
 John Wayne turned down Todd's offer for the role of the Colonel leading the Cavalry charge, a role filled by Colonel Tim McCoy.
 James Cagney, Gary Cooper, and Kirk Douglas—along with Wayne—were considered for the role, but according to Michael Todd, "they all wanted to kid it."
 Promotional material released at the time quoted a Screen Actors Guild representative looking at the shooting call sheet and crying: "Good heavens Todd, you've made extras out of all the stars in Hollywood!"
-As of 2022, Shirley MacLaine and Glynis Johns are the last surviving members of the billed cast, as well as the unbilled Marion Ross.
+As of 2025, Shirley MacLaine is the last surviving billed cast member, as well as the uncredited Marion Ross.